syncfusion-content/windowsforms-docs/WindowsForms/datetimepickeradv/Creating-DateTimePickerAdv.md

 ### Custom format

-You can give custom format styles using `CustomFormat` property.
+You can provide custom format styles using the CustomFormat property.

 {% tabs %}
 {% highlight C# %}